turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 Because we want App to hold onto our list of ideas, let's think about how we're going to store that information.

-In our React I lesson, we learned about _state_.
+In our first React lesson, we learned about _state_.
 In order to use component state, we need our component to be a class.

 So: let's import React and the parent Component class, and create our child App component!
 Think back to your OOP knowhow from Mod 2.